grd/FreePDM/ConceptOfDesign/FreePDM_03-3-DBVersioningUpd.md

 ### Conclusion

 From the three Alternatives looks it like the system version without _Versioning System_ and with _LDAP-server_ is implementation wise the best option.
-Is the _LDAP-server_ alway required?
+Is the _LDAP-server_ always required?
-Maybe not for small companies where _ALl_ users have acces to everything.
+Maybe not for small companies where _ALl_ users have access to everything.
 As long a file and folder structure can be maintained.

 [<< Previous Chapter](FreePDM_03-2-SVNProjectStructure.md) | [Content Table](README.md) | [Next Chapter >>](FreePDM_04-Requirements.md)